 Because exactly what you were pointing out.

-So this is like, this is your normal Cloudflare Workers dashboard.
 We can see the project that I just deployed here.

 And then the cool bit that you announced last week is this integrations tab.